MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 You can use the following procedures to manually create two computer configuration items.
 However, you can also use the same procedures to add software, printers, or software updates in Service Manager.
 After you add the two computers, you can identify them as a service.

+Select the required tab to create the configuration items:

 # [Manually create a computer configuration item](#tab/Create)

+Follow these steps to manually create a computer configuration item:

 1. In the Service Manager console, select **Configuration Items**.
 2. In the **Configuration Items** pane, expand **Configuration Items**, and then expand **Computers**.